syncfusion-content/uwp-docs/uwp/SfSchedule/Events.md

     * Appointment - gets appointment to be dragged, this argument is of type object.
     * From – gets start time of appointment to be dragged, this argument is of type **DateTime**.
     * To - gets end time of appointment to be dropped, this argument is of type DateTime.
-    * Resources – gets the Resources of appointment, this argument is of type object.
     * RefreshAppointment - This argument is of type bool.

 ### AppointmentStartDragging